How does Judas throwing away the 30 pieces of silver connect to the prophecy in Jeremiah?

 To make matters more confusing, Matthew chose to reference Jeremiah 19 using words taken from Zechariah 11:13:

 Matthew wasn't quoting the prophecy of Zechariah 11, since that prophecy does not relate to the events of Judas' death.
-Apparently, Matthew borrowed wording from Zechariah 11 to demonstrate that Judas was a prophetic figure in God's plan for the life of Jesus (i.e., Judas didn't kill Jesus, the Father did), while at the same time calling it a fulfillment of "Jeremiah" to make clear that Judas' end pictured a future fulfillment of Jeremiah 19.
+Apparently, Matthew borrowed wording from Zechariah 11 to demonstrate that Judas was a prophetic figure in God's plan for the life of Jesus (i.e., Judas didn't kill Jesus, the Father allowed the Romans to), while at the same time calling it a fulfillment of "Jeremiah" to make clear that Judas' end pictured a future fulfillment of Jeremiah 19.
 Matthew was more interested in showing his readers the prophetic significance of Judas' death as it related to the future consequences for Israel having rejecting their Messiah rather than merely noting the consequences for Judas personally.

 While this approach to interpreting Old Testament quotations may seem convoluted and confusing, it's common to Matthew's Gospel and the rabbinical practices of Jesus' day.